Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Robustness to other strategic bidders

-We can obtain results on \emph{restricted Nash equilibria} when the bidders restrict themselves to the class of linear shading or affine shading, as shown in Figure \ref{fig:payoff_symmetric_equilibrium}.
-We detail the results on a larger and more interesting class of functions: the class of thresholded bidding strategies that we introduced in Definition \ref{definition_thresholded_strategies}.
-We assume that bidders can choose any strategies in this large class of functions.
 We can state a directional derivative result in this class of strategies by directionally-differentiating the expression of $U_i(\beta,...,\beta_t,...,\beta)$.
-As in the one-strategic case, it implies the only strategy with 0 ``gradient" in this class is truthful beyond a value $r$ ($r$ is different from the one in strategic case), where $r$ can be determined through a non-linear equation.
-The proof is in Appendix \ref{appendix_nash_equilibria}.
-This lemma leads to our second main theorem proving that there exists one unique symmetric Bayes-Nash equilibrium in the class of thresholded strategies which are robust to local optimization of the seller.
+As in Theorem \ref{thm:quantificationOptimalThresholding}, it implies the only strategy with 0 ``gradient" in this class is truthful beyond a value $r$ ($r$ is different from the one in Theorem \ref{thm:quantificationOptimalThresholding}), where $r$ can be determined through a non-linear equation.
+The proof is in Appendix.
+We can prove that there exists one unique symmetric Bayes-Nash equilibrium in the class of thresholded strategies which are robust to local optimization of the seller.
 In this equilibrium, bidders get the utility they receive in a second price auction without reserve price.

-\begin{theorem} We consider the symmetric setting where all the bidders have the same value distributions.
-We assume for simplicity that the distribution is supported on [0,1].
-Suppose this distribution has density that is continuous at 0 and 1 with $f(1)\neq 0$ and follows the assumptions of Lemma \ref{lemma:keyEqThreshAllStratHasUniqueSolution}.
+\begin{theorem} We consider the symmetric setting where all the bidders have the same value distributions, satisfying Assumptions \textbf{A1} and \textbf{A2}.
+We furthermore assume for simplicity that the distribution is supported on [0,1].
+Suppose this distribution has density that is continuous at 0 and 1 with $f(1)\neq 0$ - i.e. \textbf{A4} - and $\psi_X$ crosses $0$ exactly once and is positive beyond that crossing point, i.e. \textbf{A3w}.
 There is a unique symmetric Nash equilibrium in the class of thresholded bidding strategies defined in Definition \ref{definition_thresholded_strategies}.
-It is found by solving Equation \eqref{eq:keyEqThreshStratAllStrategic} (p.~ \pageref{eq:keyEqThreshStratAllStrategic}) to determine $r^*$ and bidding truthfully beyond $r^*$.
+It is found by solving